Legionella Risk Assessment for Landlords & Employers

 A Legionnaires’ risk assessment is an essential component in any well managed ACOP L8 legionella management and compliance process.

-The assessment itself typically involves the detailed examination of all man-made water systems at your premises.
+The risk assessment itself typically involves the detailed examination of all man-made water systems at your premises.

 It will also include a review of the management and control processes you have in place to manage the risks associated with Legionnaires’ disease through exposure to Legionella bacteria.